jac307/MediaArtTutorials/IARTS1T03/WT-W8.md

 - **Remove any previous camera animation** from Week 6.

 Then:
-- Follow the Blender tutorials bellow to add a **Speaker object** and position it at the **center of the stage** and **import your stereo sound file** into your scene.
+- Follow the Blender tutorials below to add a **Speaker object**, position it at the **center of the stage**, and **import your sound file** into the scene.
+  > **Note:** The Speaker object converts your stereo file into a single spatial source.
+You will no longer hear left/right panning as designed in REAPER.
+  > For this week, keep it this way.
+Instead of stereo separation, you will explore spatial difference through **camera movement** in Blender — allowing listener position to shape volume, proximity, and perceived depth.
 - **Adjust the timing of the lighting animation** to align with your 30-second sound composition.
-- Animate the camera so it **moves closer to and farther from the stage**, allowing changes in perceived volume and spatial nuance.
+- Animate the camera so it **moves closer to and farther from the centre where the speaker object is located**, allowing changes in perceived volume and spatial nuance.
   > The camera movement should be smooth and intentional (no random motion).
   > Your goal is to demonstrate how **camera distance and movement** affect the perception of stereo panning, depth, and spatial presence.
 - Follow the tutorials below to export **video with sound**.